HomeTechnologyArtificial IntelligenceWhat Is Artificial Intelligence: The Complete Guide

 FAQ

 What is artificial intelligence in simple terms?
-Artificial intelligence is computer software that performs tasks normally requiring human intelligence — recognizing language, identifying images, making decisions, learning from data.
+Artificial intelligence is software that performs tasks normally requiring human intelligence — recognizing language, identifying images, making decisions, learning from data.
 It does this through statistical pattern recognition and mathematical optimization, not through understanding or consciousness.

 Closing